Experience-Monks/jam3-lesson-module-creation/README.md

 ```
 <sup>**Note:** In `package.json`, the `"index"` field must point to this file!</sup>

-Now open the file in your editor, and stub out our functionality:
+Now open the file in your editor, and copy the following method stub:

 ```js
 function hsl2rgb(hsl) {